Webso-Dev/react-interview/README.md

 # Step 4

-Limit amounnt of comments shown by default to 2.
-Load more comments by pressing "Load more comments" by 2 comments.
+Limit the amount of comments shown.
+Default about should be 2.

+Load comments functionality.
+User can load more comments by pressing "Load more comments".

 ![Step 4](image-3.png)

 # Step 5

 Reply to a comment.
-Nest comment under the other comment.
+Nest comment under the parent comment.

 No deisgn.
 Go nuts, bonus step.